Generic selectors

 Why are Everton leaving Goodison Park?

-Furthermore, there is little-to-no room for expansion at Goodison Park itself due to the ground being sandwiched between terraced housing in the city.
+Furthermore, there is little to no room for expansion at Goodison Park itself due to the ground being sandwiched between terraced housing in the city.

 What's the location of the new Everton stadium?